 Using Explicit Wait in Selenium

-Explicit wait is a remedy to some of the problems which occur in implicit wait.
+The explicit wait is a remedy to some of the problems which occur in implicit wait.
 However, the flip side to explicit wait is the complexity and the number of lines of code.
-When we use Explicit wait, we tell Selenium web driver to wait for a condition to occur.
+When we use Explicit wait, we tell the Selenium web driver to wait for a condition to occur.
 This is different from waiting for a specified period of time.

 Here is an example: